HOA Roof Repair Tips

 Find Out if Your Insurance Covers It

 In case your HOA membership does not cover roof repair, or does not cover the particular work you need, you may still be able to get the expense covered.
 Your homeowner’s insurance may cover some types of roof repair, such as those required because of storm damage.

 Contact your insurance company to find out if your roof work would be covered.
 The insurance company may require you to get an estimate from a roofing contractor, along with information about why the repair is needed, before it will sign off on the expense.
 Know that you may end up paying for the inspection or the roof work yourself.

 Whether you are paying for your roof repair yourself or you are getting the HOA or the insurance company to do it, you need to act quickly.
 The longer that roof issues are left uncorrected, the more likely that damage will spread throughout your roof and throughout your home.
 A small leak, for example, can drip continuously, quietly rotting wood and other materials and spreading mold.

-Get a regular roofing inspection to discover signs of problems in their earliest stages, and make roof repair as soon as you know it’s needed.
+Get a regular roofing inspection from RoofScapes to discover signs of problems in their earliest stages, and make roof repair as soon as you know it’s needed.
 You’ll save yourself a lot of money in the long run, and you’ll protect the value of your home.
 If you live in a community with an HOA, taking this quick action will also put you in the good graces of your neighbors and save you from any potential fines.

 Canyon State Roofing and Consulting offers the roof repair and maintenance you need in Sun City and the surrounding area.
 We work on all types of popular roofing, including shingle roofing and tile roofing.
 We work with individual homeowners and with homeowners’ associations.
 Call us today in Sun City to talk with a roofing contractor or to schedule an inspection and estimate.